An exhibition of Frida Kahlo’s colourful and confronting wardrobe reveals how avant-garde the artist really was.

-The museum is in Coyocoán, a leafy suburb a half-hour drive south of the heaving city centre.
+The Frida Kahlo Museum is in Coyocoán, a leafy suburb a half-hour drive south of the heaving city centre.
 This was once a neighbourhood of intellectuals, home to Kahlo’s family as well as Diego Rivera, the Mexican muralist who eventually became her husband.
 The Soviet revolutionary Leon Trotsky, an associate of the couple who Kahlo had an affair with, was living in Coyocoán when he was assassinated in 1940.

 Despite all its political, artistic and literary history, Coyocoán feels like a village.
 The urban sprawl of Mexico City only caught up with it in the mid-20th century.
 It’s easy to imagine Kahlo, with her trademark monobrow and red lipstick, walking the cafe-lined streets in a flowing skirt or a huipil (cotton tunic) decorated with lace and satin ribbons.

 Frida Kahlo’s clothes